Live from the Southern Command in sunny South Florida.

 It just works.

-Yeah, people disagreeing with Obama is what he means.
+Yeah, people disagreeing with Obama, is what he means.

 People disagree.

-People trying to defund Obama King.
+People trying to defund Obamacare.

 People trying to get rid of the law of the land.